Money Done Right may be compensated if you make a purchase after clicking on a link.

 Let’s start with the basics.

 What Is a Solo 401(k)?

 A solo 401(k) plan is a 401(k) for a self-employed individual.
-It retains all of the great, tax-saving features of a group 401(k) you would find at a large corporation — but with far less compliance to deal with.
-This is because most of the compliance involved with group 401(k) plans has to do with fairness among employees, but this obviously isn’t an issue for a self-employed person who will not seek to be unfair against him- or herself.
+It retains all of the great tax-saving features of a group 401(k) you would find at a large corporation — but with far less compliance to deal with.
+This is because most of the compliance involved with group 401(k) plans has to do with fairness among employees, but this obviously isn’t an issue for a self-employed person who won’t seek to be unfair against him- or herself.

 Solo 401(k) plans come by many other names, including:

 - Individual 401(k)

 - Self-Directed 401(k), which is actually a specific kind of solo 401(k) plan that I’ll discuss below

 Of course, something as great as a solo 401(k) does come with rules and guidelines that must be followed, so read on.